BabylonJS/OldDocumentationSite/README.md

                 {
                     "title":'tuto title',      // The title displayed in the list of tutorials "filename":'tuto title',   // The file name with no spaces, no special chars except underscores, and no extension
-                },
+                    "hidden" : true            // Should this file be hidden in the global list ? false by default },
                 ...
               ]